bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ## TSPRP Registry

-We assume the existence of an IANA registry of Tweakable Strong Pseudorandom Permutations (TSPRPs).
-However, no such registry exists at present.
-For experimental purposes, the value "exp-hctr2" is reserved to indicate HCTR2 {{HCTR2}}.
+This specification anticipates the existence of an IANA registry of Tweakable Strong Pseudorandom Permutations (TSPRPs).
+Until such a registry exists, the value "exp-hctr2" is reserved to indicate the HCTR2 TSPRP {{HCTR2}}.

 ## cTLS Template Key registry